-The best touchscreen laptops have responsive, accurate screens that make swiping and tapping your way through work or play feel natural.
-Their displays are bright and vibrant, and they're often mounted on a 360-degree hinge that lets them flip over for use as tablets.
+The best touchscreen laptops have responsive, accurate screens that make swiping and tapping your way through work or play feel natural and intuitive.
+They also have bright, vibrant displays, and are often mounted on a 360-degree hinge that lets them flip over to use as tablets.

 In addition to all of the above, touchscreen laptops have improved by leaps and bounds in recent years as Windows and Chrome OS have been refined for touch input.
-Now there's a bumper crop of options available to you when you're in the market for a new portable PC with a touchscreen, and many of them rank among the best laptops you can buy.
+Now there are a ton of options available to you when you're in the market for a new portable PC with a touchscreen, and many of them rank among the best laptops you can buy.

 What are the best touchscreen laptops?

 Right now the best touchscreen laptop overall is the Dell XPS 13, which packs speedy components and a gorgeous 13-inch touchscreen with nearly non-existent bezels into a svelte, lightweight design.
-Plus, it has great battery life.
+Plus, it has good battery life.
 If you can afford the more expensive model with a 3.5K OLED touchscreen, it's well worth the expense because of its superb color reproduction and contrast, though you sacrifice a bit of battery life in the upgrade.

 The best touchscreen laptops you can buy today